-- The school has employed a full time Welfare Officer who is available throughout the school day.
+• The school has employed a full time Welfare Officer who is available throughout the school day.
 The Welfare officer will see to any injuries that need attention.
 All injuries need to be recorded in the accident file and an accident note sent with the child back to the Class and parents/carers informed.
-Early Years children will need to be accompanied by and to go back and tell a member of staff from Early Years about the accident. - If there are serious injuries then Senior Leadership must be informed and they will manage the situation.
+Early Years children will need to be accompanied by and to go back and tell a member of staff from Early Years about the accident.

+• If there are serious injuries then Senior Leadership must be informed and they will manage the situation.

-7. Repeated Incidents (e.g. Bullying, Racial, Homophobic, or Sexual
+7. Repeated Incidents/Serious Incidents including Peer on Peer for the following (e.g. Bullying, Racial, Extreme Behaviours, Homophobic, Gender Discriminination, Online Abuse/sexual Nature or sexual harassment/abuse)

-Harassment)

-- If children are involved in incidents either as a perpetrator or as a victim staff must inform the Deputy Head Teachers.
+If children are involved in incidents either as a perpetrator or as a victim staff must inform the Deputy Head Teachers.
 They will speak to the children to investigate the situation.
-After investigation, there may be a formal meeting with parents where sanctions including developing a behaviour management programme and/or temporary exclusion may be discussed. - All serious incidents will be logged and monitored in the serious incident folder.
-After Care will be provided to the victim as well as the perpetrator.
-(See section N and O for more details). - All incidents of verbal or physical abuse of staff must be reported to the Deputy Head Teacher.
+After investigation, there may be a formal meeting with parents where actions including developing a behaviour management programme will be discussed.

+• All serious incidents will be logged and monitored in the serious incident folder.
+After Care will be provided to the victim as well as the perpetrator & will be discussed during weekly Safeguard meetings.

+(See section N and O for more details).

+• All incidents of verbal or physical abuse of staff must be reported to the Deputy Head Teacher.
 They will speak to the children and their parents/carers.